anders-biostat/linked-charts/docs/rlc/tutorials/props.md

     y = x1 * 3 + rnorm(40),
     layerDomainX = c(3, 9),
     domainY = c(0, 20)),
-  id = "chart")
+  chartId = "chart")

 lc_scatter(x = x2, y = -x2  + rnorm(40),
           colour = "red",
-          id = "chart",
+          chartId = "chart",
           addLayer = T) # new scatter plot will be added as a new layer
 ```
 <div id="example18"></div>

-When the first scatter plot is generated, it uses `c(3, 9)` as limits for x-axis and `c(0, 20)` - for y-axis.
-There is no difference between
-using `domainX` and `layerDomainX`, when chart has only one layer.
-Then we add another layer that has points outside the limits of both
-axes.
-And now x-axis changes to fit all the new (red) points, while y-axis remains the same.
-That is the difference between the two properties.
-`domainY` specify limits of the y-axis for the entire chart, no matter what else will be there. `layerDomainX` on the other hand is combined with
-other layers' domains to define the final limits of the axis.
+When the first scatter plot is generated, it uses `c(3, 9)` as limits for the x-axis and `c(0, 20)` - for the y-axis.
+There is no difference between `domainX` and `layerDomainX` when the chart has only one layer.
+Then we add another layer that has points outside the limits of both axes.
+And now, the x-axis changes to fit all the new (red) points, while the y-axis remains the same.
+That is the difference between the two properties. `domainY` specify limits of the y-axis for the entire chart, no matter what else will be there. `layerDomainX`, on the other hand, is combined with other layers' domains to define the final limits of the axis.

 And here is how domain works for categorical axes.